Brouer History, Family Crest & Coats of Arms

-More information is included under the topic Early Brouer Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Brouer Notables in all our PDF Extended History products and printed products wherever possible.

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Brouer, or a variant listed above:

 Brouer Settlers in United States in the 18th Century

 - Frederick Brouer, who settled in America in 1798

 - Frederick Brouer, who landed in America in 1798